 During 2020, the COVID-19 pandemic had an undeniable impact on manufacturing—in the U.S. and around the world.
 Even a quick glance at national statistics from last year bear this out.
 The U.S. Gross Domestic Product (GDP) plummeted by an estimated 32 percent between March and May of 2020, and American metal fabrication fell more than 11 percent during the same time.

-The silver lining to these troubled times, while hard to see initially, is that the challenges imposed by 2020 led to innovation and improvement.
-Manufacturing companies were forced to reevaluate their operations, adopt new processes to meet market demand, and make changes to improve efficiency and profit.
+The silver lining to these troubled times, while hard to see initially, is that the challenges imposed by 2020 led to innovation and improvement in the manufacturing industry.
+Companies were forced to reevaluate their operations, adopt new processes to meet market demand, and make changes to improve efficiency and profit.

 In the metal manufacturing arena, five trends made their way to the forefront which are likely to shape the industry going forward: